wernerkrauss/php-cross-domain-proxy/README.md

 ```

-When using `cache:false` jQuery adds a `_` GET parameter to the URL with the current timestamp to prevent the browser from returning a cached response.
+**Note** When using `cache:false` jQuery adds a `_` GET parameter to the URL with the current timestamp to prevent the browser from returning a cached response.
 This happens *before* the `ajaxSend` event, so in the above case, if you had set `cache:false`, that `_` parameter would just be "moved" to the `X-Proxy-URL` header and no longer have any effect.
 Instead, leave `cache` at its default value `true`, and add the parameter manually to the proxy url instead, like in the example above.

 *Some more examples can be found in [test/index.html](test/index.html).*